 And these streets are, similarly, too hostile for most adults.
-I know people who are fitter than me and know how to cycle but who find cycling in town too unpleasant and so walk two miles to work instead.
-There are a surprising number of university undergraduates who will not cycle because the environment is too hostile.
-And it's significantly worse for anyone unable to cycle fast, or to reliably make reflex decisions.
+I had two colleagues who knew how to cycle but found cycling in town so unpleasant that they chose to walk two or three miles to work instead.
+I've met a remarkable number of university students who will not cycle because the environment is too hostile.
+And these are people younger and fitter than I am!
+It's significantly worse for anyone unable to cycle fast, or to reliably make reflex decisions.

 There are some routes on the periphery which allow bypassing the city centre: the river towpath, Roger Dudman Way, and so forth.
 But these only cover some trips, are awkward and indirect for many trips, and don't solve the problem that people need to get to destinations inside the city centre as well as getting through it.
 There are also residents within the centre — the large college undergraduate population — who need to be able to cycle out of the city centre.
 It needs to be safe to cycle on pretty much every street in the city centre.